precap/dcc-ex.github.io/docs/big-picture/stage6.rst

 To move from block 1 to block 3, we again use ``RESERVE()``.

-As per our move to block 2 above, we ensure turnout 1 is set correctly, however this time we need it to be thrown rather than closed, and so again set our signals if it needs to change.
+As per our move to block 2 above, we ensure turnout/point 1 is set correctly, however this time we need it to be thrown rather than closed, and so again set our signals if it needs to change.

-Once the turnout is thrown, or if it already was, we set our signal green and tell the train to proceed at a very leisurely speed of 10 ``FWD(10)`` as we need to be cautious approaching the station.
+Once the turnout/point is thrown, or if it already was, we set our signal green and tell the train to proceed at a very leisurely speed of 10 ``FWD(10)`` as we need to be cautious approaching the station.

 The train needs to ``STOP`` at the appropriate point on the station ``AT(SNS3_STN)``, at which point the reservation on block 1 can be released as we no longer occupy it ``FREE(BLK1_TRN1_APP)`` and it's safe for another train to enter that block.